siemens/gencmpclient/README.md

 and associated CLI-based demo client, tests, and documentation.

 **Note:** This [inner-source repository](https://code.siemens.com/product-pki/genCMPClient) is going to retire.
+Its use is deprecated since end of 2021.
 Please switch to the OSS repository at [https://github.com/siemens/gencmpclient](https://github.com/siemens/gencmpclient).